 Gregory Anderson is a partner in Tri Destined Films with ND Brown and Trey Haley along with VP of Production and Development Veronica Nichols.

-During his post college years, Gregory Anderson, independently produced and theatrically distributed a film with his Florida A&M University classmates: called Trois, which landed them at the #34 spot of the Top 500 Film Distributors of 2000 listed by the Hollywood Reporter, and resulted in the picture being in the Top 50 highest grossing Independent Films of that Year according to Daily Variety.
-Soon after that release, he wrote, Co-Produced, and distributed Pandora's Box, also highlighted in Variety and Hollywood Reporter's Top Lists, which was eventually picked up by Columbia Tristar.
+Earlier career highlights include Gregory independently producing and theatrically distributing a film with his Florida A&M University classmates: called Trois, which landed them at the #34 spot of the Top 500 Film Distributors listed by the Hollywood Reporter, and resulted in the picture being in the Top 50 highest grossing Independent Films of that Year according to Daily Variety.
+Soon after that release, he wrote, Co-Produced, and distributed Pandora’s Box, also highlighted in Variety and Hollywood Reporter’s Top Lists, which was also released in other markets by Columbia Tristar.
 The independent "theatrical" distribution of the Master P film Lockdown followed.
-After being one of the producers of the Sony Pictures Entertainment release Motives starring Vivica A. Fox, Gregory's work as a writer and co-producer was then showcased in the Columbia Tristar release: Trois: The Escort.
+After being one of the producers of the Sony Pictures Entertainment release Motives starring Vivica A. Fox, Gregory’s work as a writer and co-producer was then showcased in the Columbia Tristar release: Trois: The Escort.

 MIT: Massachusetts Institute of Technology Guest Lecture: